Bill Wyman: The Rolling Stones and 1980s side projects

 In July 1981, Wyman's solo single "(Si Si) Je Suis un Rock Star" became a top-20 hit in many countries.
 Also in 1981, Wyman composed the soundtrack album Green Ice for the Ryan O'Neal/Omar Sharif film of the same name.
-In the mid-1980s, he composed music for two films by Italian director Dario Argento: Phenomena (1985) and Terror at the Opera (1987).
+In the mid-1980s, he composed music for two films by Italian director Dario Argento: Phenomena (1985) and Opera (1987).

 In 1983, Wyman helped organize a fundraiser for Action Research into Multiple Sclerosis in the form of a concert tour with a group calling themselves Willie and the Poor Boys.
 The group played shows in the U.S. and the UK that included a rotating group of guest musicians, including Eric Clapton, Jeff Beck, and Jimmy Page.
 The effort was inspired by Wyman's friend and former Small Faces and Faces musician Ronnie Lane.
 The group produced an album of the same name that lists Wyman, Charlie Watts, Geraint Watkins, Mickey Gee, and Andy Fairweather Low as principal members, plus Ray Cooper, Jimmy Page, Willie Garnett, Chris Rea, Steve Gregory, Paul Rodgers, Kenney Jones, Henry Spinetti, and Terry Williams.

 Wyman made a cameo appearance in the 1987 film Eat the Rich.
 He produced and played on a few albums of the group Tucky Buzzard.

 After the Rolling Stones' 1989–90 Steel Wheels/Urban Jungle Tours, Wyman left the band in January 1993.
 The Rolling Stones have continued to record and tour with Darryl Jones on bass, but not as an official member of the band.